vuejs/v2.vuejs.org/src/guide/migration.md

 </div>
 {% endraw %}

-### `Vue.partial` <sup>deprecated</sup>
+### `Vue.partial` <sup>removed</sup>

-Partials have been deprecated in favor of more explicit data flow between components, using props.
+Partials have been removed in favor of more explicit data flow between components, using props.
 Unless you're using a partial in a performance-critical area, the recommendation is to simply use a [normal component](components.html) instead.
 If you were dynamically binding the `name` of a partial, you can use a [dynamic component](http://vuejs.org/guide/components.html#Dynamic-Components).

 If you happen to be using partials in a performance-critical part of your app, then you should upgrade to [functional components](render-function.html#Functional-Components).
 They must be in a plain JS/JSX file (rather than in a `.vue` file) and are stateless and instanceless, just like partials.
 This makes rendering extremely fast.